-The costs of policy inaction or late action are both too high to be acceptable, AND the benefits of action are higher than the cost of action.
-It is all our interests to mainstream a commitment to zero pollution in all policy and legislative proposals, as well as in funding.
-The European Commission's Green Oath to "do not harm" needs to be systematically applied, and the do no significant harm (DNSH) principle must be considered a key operational tool in addition to proper assessment of environmental impact under FIA and SFA Directives.
+The costs of policy inaction or late action are both too high to be acceptable, and the benefits of action are higher than the costs.
+It is in our interest to mainstream a commitment to zero pollution in all policy and legislative proposals, as well as in funding.
+The European Commission's Green Oath to "do not harm" needs to be systematically applied, and the do no significant harm (DNSH) principle must be considered a key operational tool in addition to proper assessment of environmental impact under EIA and SEA Directives.